How to Prepare for Data Science Interviews (Updated for 2024)

 1. Make solving questions easy

-Most of the time, it takes putting in small steps.
-That’s why it’s important to start out by solving some easy interview questions first or just trying a few multiple choice questions.
-Maybe start doing 5 minutes of just thinking about a problem.
+Most of the time, it involves taking small steps.
+Start by solving some easy interview questions or just trying a few multiple-choice questions.
+Perhaps begin by just thinking about a problem for 5 minutes.

-The goal is to build a habit and the best way to do so is to make the first steps fairly easy.
-Then, as you get used to the routine, you can steadily work up the difficulty.
+The goal is to build a habit, and the best way is to make the first steps fairly easy.
+Then, as you get used to the routine, you can steadily increase the difficulty.

 2. Give your inbox a nudge

-Studies show that nudges towards your goals are great resources towards building positive habits.
-Just like how companies like Facebook send you notifications to get you addicted to Instagram, you can also do that with studying to help you achieve your goals!
+Studies show that nudges toward your goals are great resources for building positive habits.
+Similar to companies like Facebook, which send you notifications to get you addicted to Instagram, you can also do that by studying to help you achieve your goals!

-It’s hard to grind and study for your data science interviews without getting feedback.
-Continual feedback is what makes doing tasks much easier because we’re getting recognition or insights into the work you’re doing instead of it feeling like a slog.
+It’s hard to grind and study for data science interviews without getting feedback.
+Continual feedback makes tasks much easier because we receive recognition or insights into our work to keep it from feeling like a slog.

 More Data Science Interview Prep Resources